wtsi-hgi/wes-qc/docs/wxs-qc_prepare-resources.md

 ```

 ### Remove structural variants
-The downloaded 1000 genome VCFs contain some structural variation.
+The downloaded 1000 genomes VCFs contain some structural variation.
 We need to remove it and keep only SNVs and short indels.

 The `1kg_remove_sv` script removes structural variants from VCF files.